Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing: Quantum Fisher information and the Bargmann invariants

-In this appendix, we detail the derivation of the expansion formulas of the quantum Fisher information (QFI), Eqs.~\eqref{eq:In} and ~\eqref{eq:fm}, in terms of derivatives of the Bargmann invariant.
+In this appendix, we detail the derivation of the expansion formulas of the quantum Fisher information (QFI) for single-parameter estimation, Eqs.~\eqref{eq:In} and~\eqref{eq:fm} of the main text, in terms of derivatives of the Bargmann invariants.
 These expansion formulas are very general---in the following, we will present a general derivation for any parameter-encoded density operator $\Xi(\theta)$.
-For the special case considered in the main text, i.e., the sensing of the unknown parameter $\theta$ via continuous measurement of the emission field of a quantum optical open system, $\Xi(\theta)=\Xi(\theta,T)$ corresponds to the density operator of the multi-photon state emitted by the open quantum sensor in the time window $[0,T]$.
-We will elaborate on this in the last section of this appendix.
+For the special case considered in the main text, i.e., the sensing of an unknown parameter $\theta$ via continuous measurement of the output field of a quantum optical open system, $\Xi(\theta)=\Xi(\theta,T)$ corresponds to the density operator of the multi-photon state emitted by the open quantum sensor in the time window $[0,T]$.
+We will elaborate on this in Sec.~\ref{subsec:scenarios of continuous sensing} of this appendix.

-\subsection{1.
-Exponentially convergent series $I_n(\theta)$}
+\subsection{Exponentially convergent series $I_n(\theta)$}

 Consider a general parameter-dependent quantum state $\Xi(\theta)$.
 The QFI can be expressed as ${\rm tr}[\Xi(\theta) L^2]$, with $L$ the symmetric logarithmic derivative (SLD) operator defined via $\partial_{\theta}\Xi=(L\Xi+\Xi L)/2$.
 We denote the eigen-decomposition of the density operator as $\Xi(\theta)=\sum_{\lambda}{\lambda}\ket{\lambda}\bra{\lambda} $.
 The QFI of the state can hence be expressed in the eigenbasis as~\cite{Helstrom1976}